629-Honey Bees and Blueberry Pollination

 Honey bees usually pollinate flowers more thoroughly within 100 yards of their colonies than they do flowers at greater distances.
 To get the best coverage, therefore, hives should be distributed in groups throughout the field.
 Distribute the bees in the center of the fields as conveniently as existing field roads allow.
 Or, place the colonies in the field in groups 0.1 mile (approximately 500 feet) apart in all directions.
 If it is not desirable to place hives evenly throughout the field (hives are often clustered on pallets and so this constrains distribution of hives), then grouping hives in clusters increases the competition for blueberry bloom in areas close to the hives and forces the foraging force of bees to fly farther out into fields to collect nectar and pollen.

-The following table gives the number of colonies a grower could use in each cluster to obtain uniform distribution of bees in fields that are at least 7-10 acres in size.
+The following table gives the number of colonies a grower could use in each cluster to obtain a uniform distribution of bees in fields that are at least seven to ten acres in size.

 The natural tendency of a colony is to spread its foraging activity over the full flight range (in excess of one mile) and to forage on flowers that give up plentiful nectar and pollen rewards The grower, however, would prefer honey bees from rented colonies to forage within the confines of a specific field and on blueberry flowers exclusively.
 A controversial strategy often suggested for improving pollination efficiency is to rotate colonies to restrict the flight range and disrupt any established foraging pattern on flowers other than blueberry.